Tag

 .Image used with permission by copyright holder

 Sejda is a web app designed for speedy PDF editing, and it does that very well.
 It’s straightforward, focusing on fast PDF signatures and only basic text editing for the files you upload.
 But that’s also why we like it.
-This online, free PDF editor lets you do all sorts of things to PDFs, including changing font formatting, adding images, filling out forms, adding or editing hyperlinks, adding form fields, making annotations, and signing PDFs.
-You can even sign a PDF file with four options: Drawing your signature with your mouse, typing in your name, uploading an image of your signature, or using your webcam to capture a signature you wrote on a piece of paper.
+This online, free PDF editor lets you do all sorts of to PDFs, including changing font formatting, adding images, filling out forms, adding or editing hyperlinks, adding form fields, making annotations, and signing PDFs.
+You can even sign a PDF file with four options: Drawing your signature with your mouse, typing in your name, uploading an image of your signature, or using your to capture a signature you wrote on a piece of paper.

 It provides explicit instructions, making it hard to mess anything up, and it’s quick.
 If your boss or co-worker doesn’t really understand how to use technology or have the patience to download new apps — but you still need their signature on a random PDF file — this is one of the best ways to e-sign a document.